Compare

 Vendor lock-in

-Startup speed
+Startup fit

 When AWS is better

-You need a very large service catalog
+You need a very large service catalogue

-Your team already has AWS expertise
+Your team already has deep AWS expertise

 You are building inside the AWS ecosystem

-You need advanced enterprise procurement
+You need enterprise procurement and compliance

 When redu.cloud is better

-redu.cloud is built for startups that need to move fast.
+redu.cloud is built for startups that ship, not for teams that manage cloud complexity.

-You want core cloud without the maze
+You want core cloud without the billing maze

-You are a small team
+You are a small team that needs to move fast

-You want less lock-in pressure
+You want less vendor lock-in pressure

 Decision guide